Development Workflow

 6. Commit often with semantic messages

-7. Run pre-commit before pushing: pre-commit run --all-files
+7. Run checks before pushing: pixi run check

 8. Push and create PR when ready